Becoming Lifelong Learners…

 Disciples of Jesus Christ are lifelong learners who influence others to serve.

 NMO-UMC is pleased to offer the following Christian Education opportunities for all ages.
 Join us Sundays at 9:45 a.m.!

 Children’s Sunday School Class

-Beginning in June, this class will move into a unit on Moses and the Israelites as they journey through the wilderness and into the land of the promise.
+This class is currently moving through a on Moses and the Israelites as they journey through the wilderness and into the land of the promise.
 Led by Marcie Fleischer, this class meets on the second floor.